 Graduate students in Theatre and Performance Studies at Brown University benefit from the flexibility of Brown's unique graduate environment.
-As a small program we encourage and facilitate cross-departmental collaboration across the arts, humanities and social sciences (i.e. Africana Studies Department and Rites and Reason Theatre, Modern Culture and Media, History of Art and Architecture, American Studies, Slavic Studies, Comparative Literature).
-Indeed, and in some distinction from other programs, students are encouraged to take advantage of courses across the university, meaning that the diversity of opportunities at Brown can be folded into a program of study.
+As a small program we encourage and facilitate cross-departmental collaboration across the arts, humanities and social sciences (i.e. Africana Studies distinction from other programs, students are encouraged to take advantage of courses across the university, meaning that the diversity of opportunities at Brown can be folded into a program of study.
 Our doctoral students and faculty frequently work with other units on campus such as the Center for the Study of Race and Ethnicity, The Cogut Institute for the Humanities, the Pembroke Center for Teaching and Research on Women and the Brown Arts Institute.
 Unique to Brown, the Open Graduate Education Program offers doctoral students the opportunity to pursue a master's degree (MA) in a separate field in addition to the PhD by being awarded an extra year of funding.
 We have had students earn additional Masters degrees in Anthropology, History, and Philosophy through this competitive program, and PhD students from other departments have joined us to receive a masters in Theatre and Performance Studies as well.
 The Department of Theatre Arts and Performance Studies produces a dynamic theatre, dance, and performance season at Brown and provide a slate of courses with significant strength in world theatre histories, performance theory, cultural studies, and contemporary performance practices and methods which allow students to determine appropriate curriculum for their particular projects.